Functional Integration on Constrained Function Spaces II: Applications: Examples revisited

 It is clear that the restriction expressed by (\ref{parallel transport}) implies $g({m}({x}))(\ti)\in\mathbb{G}\;\forall\; \{\ti,{x}\}$, and $p(x):[\ti_a,\ti_b]\rightarrow{\PP(\mathrm{p}_a)}$ where $\mathbb{H}_{(\mathrm{p}_a)} \rightarrow{\PP(\mathrm{p}_a)}\stackrel{\Pi}{\rightarrow}{\M}$ is the holonomy bundle.

-We have learned that, given ${m}({x})$ and a local trivialization, the functional constraint $\delta(M(g))=\delta(\dot{g}-g\,A\cdot\dot{{m}})$ will lead to a path confined to an open neighborhood of a section that is isomorphic to the base space.
-And since the constraint only shifts the path along fibers, we expect it to be represented by a delta functional on $G_a$ which implies a Dirac integrator $\mathcal{D}\delta_{g_e}(M(g))$ should be used.
+We have learned that, given ${m}({x})$ and a local trivialization, the functional constraint $\delta(M(g))=\delta(\dot{g}-g\,A\cdot\dot{{m}})$ will lead to a path confined to an open neighborhood of a section isomorphic to the base space.
+Since the constraint only shifts the path along fibers, we expect it to be realized by a delta functional on $G_a$ which implies a Dirac integrator $\mathcal{D}\delta_{g_e}(M(g))$ should be used.
 Moreover, $M$ just effects translation on $G_a$ so the functional determinant of $M'$ is trivial and the zero locus coincides with the holonomy group $\mathbb{H}_{(\mathrm{p}_a)}$.

 So, for a Gaussian integrator,

 where $\mathcal{P}({x})(\ti)\in{\PP(\mathrm{p}_a)}$.

 In particular, the point-to-point propagator on ${\M}$ (in the $\rho^r$ representation) obtains for the familiar choice $\mathrm{F}_{\mu}(\mathcal{P}({x}))(\ti_b) =\delta(p({x})(\ti_b),\mathrm{p}_b)$;